Abacus bank acquitted of all charges in N.Y. mortgage fraud trial

-(Reuters) - Abacus Federal Savings Bank, which caters to the Chinese-American community in New York, New Jersey and Pennsylvania, was found not guilty on Thursday of all charges related to the sale of allegedly fraudulent mortgages to Fannie Mae, prosecutors and defense counsel said.
+NEW YORK, June 4 (Reuters) - Abacus Federal Savings Bank , which caters to the Chinese-American community in New York, New Jersey and Pennsylvania, was found not guilty on Thursday of all charges related to the sale of allegedly fraudulent mortgages to Fannie Mae, prosecutors and defense counsel said.

 A jury in New York state court in Manhattan acquitted the bank of mortgage fraud and falsifying business records after a three-month trial.